gsaffouri/tf-bootstrap/README.md

 7. Remaining steps will occur within your local development environment
 8. [Establish AWS CLI authentication]
 9. Clone your forked version of this repository and navigate to the root
+10. Update line 6 in oidc.tf to match the "GitHub Org / Repository" of your forked version
-10. Deploy resources by executing the deploy-tf.sh script with the '-p' flag
+11. Deploy resources by executing the deploy-tf.sh script with the '-p' flag
 ```bash
 ./deploy-tf.sh -p

 # After the s3 bucket is created, the local state file will be moved to the s3 bucket
 ```
-11. The AWS account is now ready to properly store Terraform state files
+12. The AWS account is now ready to properly store Terraform state files
-12. You can return the AWS S3 bucket name using either of the below commands
+13. You can return the AWS S3 bucket name using either of the below commands
 ```bash
 # aws cli
 aws s3 ls | grep terraform-remote-state | cut -d " " -f 3